pantheon-systems/documentation/source/docs/guides/ssl-with-cloudflare.md

 ## CMS Settings

 There are a few CMS-specific settings and techniques you'll want to be aware of when transitioning a site to run securely under HTTPS.
+As a best-practice, we recommend that you standardize on your production domain in addition to HTTPS to prevent confusion.

 ### Drupal

 If you're going to run under HTTPS for Drupal, you must set the `$base_url` parameter in `settings.php`.
 This is generally a best practice (many things can get wonky without a `$base_url`) but it becomes a necessity to prevent issues with CSS and JS failing to load.

 The best way to do this on Pantheon is to make use of our environment variables.
-Here's an example of what you can put in `settings.php`:
+Here's an example of what you can put in `settings.php`, again assuming you have custom domains for Dev and Test:

     # Set the $base_url parameter if we are running on Pantheon: